How To Maximise Your Redundancy Entitlements

 Sure, the redundancy lump sum payment is fun, but by the time you give half of it to the ATO, you’re left with a surprisingly short financial runway from which to relaunch your career (landing a senior management or an executive role can take anywhere between 6 and 12 months).

-Either way, news of your redundancy is likely to mark the beginning of a period of deep uncertainty about your future.
+Either way, news of your redundancy will likely mark the beginning of a period of deep uncertainty about your future.

-It can also trigger doubts about your skills and abilities – or questions around the value you bring to the table.
+It can also trigger doubts about your skills and abilities – or questions about the value you bring to the table.

-If you’re in this boat right now, remember – all of this is normal.
-That being said…
+If you’re in this boat right now, remember – all this is normal.

 (Related: Complete Guide To Dealing With Redundancy).